How to Develop a Disaster Recovery Plan for a Small Business

 8. Document BIA results

-9. Develop business continuity plan
+9. Developing a business continuity plan

 10. Regular review and updates